 What a week in Spaldwick, which came alive with community atmosphere to celebrate the Queen’s Diamond Jubilee!
 Street parties were held, and the main Spaldwick village celebrations took place on Monday 4th June 2012.
 Despite the ominous weather forecast, the weather was kind to us.
 Everyone – young and old – had a great time.
-Photos from the events in Spaldwick, taken by Mark Heath, can be viewed below.
+Photos from the events in Spaldwick can be viewed below.

-To view the photos from the main Spaldwick village celebrations, click on the link below.
-We recommend that you view the photos in large size.
-You can select this in the top left corner of the screen.
+To view the photos from the main Spaldwick village celebrations, click on the link below:

 Many thanks in particular to you Lisa for all the hard work that you’ve put it, and to everyone that helped to make the event such a success.
 We are very grateful to the people in Spaldwick that tirelessly work behind the scenes to make Spaldwick what it is!